-How can you not love a place that has “Electric Tuesdaze” with half-price Tacos and Electric Lemonade shots while you dance to the hottest EDM DJs in town?
+How can you not love a place that has “Electric Tuesdaze” with half-price Tacos and Electric Lemonade drinks while you dance to the hottest EDM DJs in town?
 And if you cant make Tuesdaze, Sandbar have a solid lineup most nights of the week.

 There is nothing ordinary when it comes to the food here either – they literally have an all-day eating affair from 11:00 am in the morning until midnight.
 We recommend trying the Alligator Tail or Tiny Tuna Tacos.
 But if you are going to “bamba with the big boys” you have to order the Monster Fish Taco Platter – three GIANT fish tacos – grilled, blackened, served on monster tortillas with Spanish rice, black beans, and sweet plantains.

 Their “Drinkey Drinks“ menu won’t leave you spoiled for choice.
 Select from the abundance of cocktails to beers.
 We recommend the Mermaid Water made with Parrot Bay Coconut Rum, Captain Morgan Original Spiced Rum, pineapple juice, blue curacao, and lime.
 And for the more outrageous of you, well there is the “Sex With An Alligator” option – Three Olives Vodka, melon liqueur, raspberry brandy, pineapple juice, and sweet and sour.
 This one has a serious bite from the herbal liqueur floater.

 This fabulous party spot will have you up partying until it closes, which is around 2:00 am 7 nights a week.